SumiSastri/dev-blogs/docs/local-environment-setup/part4-computer-shells.md

 # Computer shells - Bash vs Zish

-A shell is a very basic user interface for accessing an operating system's service.
+A shell a peice of software that is a basic user interface for accessing an operating system's (OS)service.

+In the early 1960s, French computer scientist [Louis Pouzin](https://en.wikipedia.org/wiki/Louis_Pouzin) was credited for writing the first software that ressembles a modern computer shell.

 Two of the most popular shells, Bash and Zish both are mostly used on UNIX and Linux systems.
 In the UNIX world, and that includes macOS and Linux, many shell implementations have been popular in the past, like Bash, the Korn shell, the C shell (seashell).